AP sources: Browns QB Deshaun Watson suspended for 6 games - WHIZ News

 This was the first case for Robinson, a former U.S. district judge who was jointly appointed by the NFL and the union to handle player misconduct — a role previously held by Goodell.

 A three-time Pro Bowl pick with the Texans, Watson has seen his playing career stalled by the allegations that he acted inappropriately with the women during massage therapy sessions he scheduled via social media.
-He sat out the 2021 season.
+He sat out the 2021 season after demanding a trade before the allegations came out.

 In their lawsuits, the women accused Watson of exposing himself, touching them with his penis or kissing them against their will.
 One woman alleged Watson forced her to perform oral sex.